peetal/FCMA_demo/readme.txt

-1. Cherry_picked_brain contains all data used to simulate the fMRI data, including the python script.
+1. sim_info contains all data used to simulate the fMRI data, including the python script.

 2. FCMA_result contains all FCMA result for feature selection and classification.